omriiii/potg/README.md

 ### to do

 #### first
-* Reuse gulp-uncss and ignore all the classes that are used inside ng-repeat
 * Add my twitter handle thing somewhere
 * bg would stop repeating when it would
 * Custom images